InfrastructureAI/AI-ConST-Framework/README.md

 two stages: pretraining and major training stage.
 Pretraining stage initializes the weights of the encoder E by reconstruction loss.
 In major training stage, data augmentation is applied and then contrastive learning in three levels, i.e., local-local, local-global, local-context, are used to learn a low-dimensional embedding by minimize or maximize the mutual information (MI) between different embeddings.
-The le
+The learned embedding can be used for various downstream tasks, which, when analyzed together, can shed light on the widely concerned tumour microenvironment and cell-to-cell interaction.
+GNNExplainer helps to provide more con- vincing predictions with interpretability.

+## Dependencies
+- Python=3.